Docs Menu

 1

-In Android Studio, open the kotlin.todo.flex folder located in the frontend folder of the template app.
+In Android Studio, open the kotlin.todo.flex folder.

 If you downloaded the client as a .zip file or cloned the client GitHub repository, you must manually insert the App Services App ID in the appropriate place in your client.
 Follow the Configuration instructions in the client README.md to learn where to insert your App ID.